nikshepsvn/ShatterDrive/README.md

 # Why do we need a decetralized storage network -- why not use Google Drive/Apple Cloud etc.?

-1. We cannot depend on centralized networks for privacy (read http://bgr.com/2017/03/24/iphone-icloud-hack-threat-is-real/).
+1. We cannot depend on centralized networks for privacy (http://bgr.com/2017/03/24/iphone-icloud-hack-threat-is-real/).
-2. Having data stored in a disctributed manner enables us to get the data we need quicker due to geographically closer servers.
+2. Faster access to data due to geographically more proximate nodes.

 # What does ShatterDrive do?